Euyug/namesilo_ipv6_ddns/README.md

 # Automatic DNS Update Script

-This Bash script `update_dns.sh` is designed to automatically update DNS records on Namesilo based on the IPv6 address of a specified network interface.
+This Bash script `ddns.sh` is designed to automatically update DNS records on Namesilo based on the IPv6 address of a specified network interface.

 ## Prerequisites